danioDev2013/readmeGenerator/newRead/README.md

 ## Usage
 ---
-npm i (to install packages), node index.js (to run), answer the questions
+npm i, node index.js, answer the questions

 ## Contribute
 ---
-Please don't hesitate to let me know anything I can update or change.
-If I like it I'll add it.
-Thank you.
+If you have anything you'd like to add or change, let me know.
+If I like it I will update it.

 ## Tests
 ---
 `
 npm run test
 `

+## Credits
+---
+none

 ## License
 ---